LF-DevOps-Intern/5_3_logging_reporting-vikram-bijaykandel37/README.md

 3. Create a file in your system.
 Whenever a someone performs some action(read, write, execute) on that file, the event should be logged somewhere.

+To install iwatch:
+==> Sudo apt install iwatch

+And accepting the agreement and using the watching process as local only, To see the status
+==> systemctl status iwatch

+And created a file test.txt which is to be monitored using command:
+==> iwatch test.txt

+And the output of the file is appended to another text file using extension &>> and specifying another filename where data is to be appended:
+==> iwatch test.txt -e all_events &>> log.txt

 4. install logstash in your system. download a sample nginx log from https://github.com/elastic/examples/blob/master/Common%20Data%20Formats/nginx_logs/nginx_logs , parse the logs using logstash.
 The parsed output must contain the geogriphical information like country, state etc. that the request is originating from. save the parsed output to a file in your system.